k-mal10613302/k-mal10613302/README.md

 - 👋 Aloha! this is my foray into the world of git.
-- 👀 Just learning now, but look forward to substantively contributing soon
+- 👀 Portfolio captures (at this point) code created during grad school
 - Cheers!

 <!---